Hericium erinaceus: Similar species

+Similar species in the genus include H. americanum and H. coralloides, both found in eastern North America.
+Additional species with a resemblance include Donkia pulcherrima, Radulomyces copelandii and some within Sarcodontia.

+Distribution and habitat

+In Europe, the fruit bodies of H. erinaceus are mainly produced annually from August to November.
+In North America, they appear from October to February in the west, from July to October in the Mountain states, and from September to February in the east.

+In the wild, lion's mane is usually associated with a tree wound and causes a white pocket rot.
+Decayed tissue becomes spongy and eventually disintegrates to form a cavity.
+The distinctive fruiting bodies (basidiocarps) generally appear near the edges of old wounds in autumn.
+It may be a tree parasite, possibly indicating an endophytic habitat.

+H. erinaceus hosts in North America include maple, ash, oaks, and eucalyptus.
+In California, lion's mane has been found on coast live oak, canyon live oak, interior live oak, California black oak, blue oak, and valley oak.

+Lion's mane is able to withstand cold temperatures and frost conditions.

 Ecology

 Disease

 Brennandania lambi (Acari: Pygmephoroidea) is a mite pest of fungi culture in China.
 This mite can develop and reproduce on the mycelium of H. erinaceus.
-Farm hygiene and heating treatments are the most important pest management strategies that should be followed to counter this acarus.
+Farm hygiene and heat treatments are the most important pest management strategies that should be followed to counter this acarus.

 Competition with other fungi

 Hericium species are good competitors against other wood colonisers.
-They show the ability to maintain their place on dead wood, also when confronted with secondary colonizers such as Trametes versicolor and Stereum hirsutum.
-Hericium erinaceus has shown to be slightly more competitive than other fungi tooth species, including Creolophus cirrhatus and Hericium coralloides.
+They show the ability to maintain their place on dead wood, also when confronted with secondary colonizers, such as Trametes versicolor and Stereum hirsutum.
+Hericium erinaceus has shown to be slightly more competitive than other fungi tooth species, including Creolophus cirrhatus and H. coralloides.